 When to go

 The peak tourist season in Namibia is in winter – June to September – which coincides with the dry season: there is virtually no rain and no cloud, so you’ll witness stunning night skies.
-It’s also easier to spot wildlife during these months as vegetation is sparse and animals are forced to congregate at established waterholes, worth considering when deciding the best time to visit.
-Days are sunny but average maximum daytime temperatures are more tolerable – 20–30 degrees, depending where you are – though they plummet at night: at the height of winter (June–Aug) they can drop to between 5 and 10 degrees, even reaching freezing in the desert and more mountainous areas.
-The downside of visiting in the Namibian summer is that lodge prices and visitor numbers are often higher, though since the country is so vast, only Etosha and Sossusvlei get really crowded.
+It’s also easier to spot wildlife during these months as vegetation is sparse and animals are forced to congregate at established waterholes.
+Days are sunny but average maximum daytime temperatures are more tolerable – 20–30 degrees, depending where you are – though they plummet at night: at the height of winter (June–Aug) they can drop to between 5 and 10 degrees, even dropping below zero in the desert and more mountainous areas.
+The downside of visiting in the Namibian summer is that lodge prices and visitor numbers are often higher, although, since the country is so vast, only Etosha, Swakopmund and Sossusvlei get really crowded.

-Although climate change is making weather patterns less predictable, the rains usually start in earnest in late November or early December, transforming the landscape into a green carpet, and tailing off in March or April.
-Rain generally falls in the late afternoon as intense thundershowers, so is unlikely to spoil your trip.
+Although climate change is making weather patterns less predictable, the rains usually start in earnest in late November or early December, transforming the landscape into a pale green carpet – where sufficient rain falls – and tailing off in March or April.
+Rain is highly localized, and generally occurs in the late afternoon as intense thundery showers, so is unlikely to spoil your trip.
 The countryside is more scenic at this time; animals are breeding; and the birdlife is at its best, with many migrants present.
-On the other hand, wildlife-spotting is much more difficult as the vegetation is denser, and with food more readily available, animal movements are less predictable since they are not restricted to waterholes.
+On the other hand, wildlife-spotting is much more difficult as the vegetation is denser, and, with food more readily available, animal movements are less predictable since they are not restricted to waterholes.
+After heavy rain, gravel roads can become impassable.

 Travel offers; book through Rough Guides